spaceprimate/simpleBeeps/README.md

 # simpleBeeps
 A very simple beat tracker based on Web Audio API.
+This is meant to be the basis for a larger project as manually adding beats as boolean values in an array is somehting tedious.

 To create a new tracker, use var myTracker = new tracker();